 Lung cancer is caused by several different risk factors, but smoking continues to be the leading cause.
+Nonsmokers can also develop lung cancer.
+Early detection is less likely for them due to a misperception that they can’t get lung cancer.
+It’s important to understand the symptoms of lung cancer, even as a nonsmoker.
 Read on to learn more about other risk factors and tips to prevent lung cancer.

 According to the Center for Disease Control (CDC), 80 to 90 percent of lung cancer deaths are associated with smoking cigarettes.
 If you’re ready to quit smoking, learn more from Banner Health about going tobacco free.

 Has anyone in your family ever been diagnosed with lung cancer?
-Ensure you are aware of family history to take the necessary steps to get ahead of a potential diagnosis.
+Ensure you are aware of family history to understand your risk.

-While smoking is the biggest risk factor for lung cancer, there are additional risks that may also cause lung cancer:
+While smoking is the biggest risk factor for lung cancer, there are additional risks:

 While you cannot completely prevent lung cancer, there are ways to reduce your risk.
 Since smoking is the main risk factor associated with lung cancer, educate friends and family about the danger of tobacco, and, if possible, do not start smoking.
-If you are a smoker, consider smoking less or stopping completely to lower your risk of lung cancer.
-Studies show that if you quit smoking for over 10 years, you can reduce your risk of lung cancer by half of a current smoker.
+Quitting smoking is the best way to reduce your risk for lung cancer.
+Studies show that if you quit smoking for over 10 years, you can reduce your risk of lung cancer by half of that of a current smoker.

 If you believe you are at risk for lung cancer, consider scheduling an appointment with your doctor.
-Follow these tips to help reduce your risk for lung cancer:
+Follow these tips to help reduce your risk of lung cancer:

-In addition to reducing your risk, consider getting a screening for lung cancer especially if there is history of lung cancer in your family.
+Ask your doctor if you’re eligible for lung cancer screening, especially if there is a history of lung cancer in your family.
 Early detection is critical for surviving lung cancer.
-Learn more about whether you should get screened by taking our Lung Cancer Risk Assessment.

-Rely on the lung cancer experts from Banner MD Anderson Cancer Center to educate you and your loved ones on lung cancer prevention and treatment.
+Rely on the lung cancer experts from Banner MD Anderson to educate you and your loved ones on lung cancer prevention and treatment.